 5 general medical surgeries and 4 community pharmacies in south London, UK.

 98 patients >18 years of age (mean age 67 y, range 32–89; 58% women), who were prescribed medicines for a cardiovascular condition.
 65% of participants reported ⩾1 medication-related problem.

 In-depth home interviews addressed participants’ use of each prescribed medication, how this fit into daily activities, concerns or problems, and actions taken to resolve problems.
 Interviews were audiotaped, transcribed verbatim, and analysed thematically using an inductive method.

 Participants identified 5 major categories of medication-related problems.
 (1) Perceptions of side effects and methods of coping.
 Participants accepted the possibility of side effects and described how they coped with them.
-Concerns included the possibility of becoming dependent with long-term use of drugs.
-Patients usually waited to see if side effects persisted before consulting with their physician; if problems persisted after …
+Concerns included the possibility of becoming dependent with long-term use of drugs. …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.